Mid Cornwall · TR9

 Why St Columb Major is its own job.

-Conservation Area is extensive, covering the historic streets including Fore Street and the church area.
+The planning backdrop in Mid Cornwall is real, not abstract: conservation Area is extensive, covering the historic streets including Fore Street and the church area.
 Listed buildings are common; A39 corridor shapes edge-of-town development.
 For loft conversion specifically, parts of St Columb Major sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every St Columb Major project as a TR9-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR9 parish brief as the design brief and the St Columb Major application has somewhere to land.
+Whether the project is on medieval and Georgian townhouses in the centre or further out toward Indian Queens, the loft conversion response is locally tuned.

 Planning note